 “Does pretty well everything that was advertised.
 Easy to set up and connect to wifi.
 Small footprint, fast enough for its price.
 Recommended.”– Rob McKay

 Claiming the top spot on our list of best printers is the HP OfficeJet Pro 9010e All-in-One Printer due to its amazing features, multifunctional design, and great performance.
-And as the name implies, this equipment can perform a range of functions, making it one of the most versatile printers on the list.
+And as the name implies, this equipment can perform a range of functions.

-It only prints but can also scan, fax, and copy.
+When testing this printer, we were not only able to print but also scanned, faxed, and made copies of different documents.
 Furthermore, it supports double-sided scanning, meaning you can scan both sides of a document in a single pass.
 Upon subscription, you will get up to six months of free ink that can help you get started.
 Simply create an HP account and ensure the printer has a stable internet connection.

 The printer has a large colour touch screen that will let you know the mode that is currently in use.
 But most importantly, it allows you to configure the printer according to your needs.
 Besides, the HP OfficeJet Pro 9010e has a straightforward design, so you won’t experience any problems when printing.

 Because the screen is backlit, you can comfortably use this inkjet printer in low-light environments.
 The fact that it’s Wi-Fi enabled makes it even more convenient.
 With this feature in place, you can print from just about any device that utilises Wi-Fi technology.